General Retirement Information

 If you are considering retiring in 2012 or 2013, you are encouraged to explore how the money purchase factor change may affect you.

 The new factors will result in a lower monthly benefit payment for those retiring on or after the July 2, 2012 effective date, if their benefit is calculated to be highest using the Money Purchase calculation.

 It is estimated that the monthly annuity benefit paid from the Money Purchase will be reduced on average by 7% to 8%, if retirement is deferred until after the new factors take effect.
 SURS estimates that active participants can recover this monthly reduction by delaying retirement for approximately 10 to 11 months, due to the additional contributions and interest that would be added.
 Inactive participants would need to delay retirement for approximately 12 to 14 months, since only interest would be added.

 Click here for more information.

-NEW!
 All About SURS Fact Booklet - February 2012

 SURS has produced a new fact booklet which shares information about the various retirement plans and tiers, funding history, state funding, and projections.